Autobiographical Note

 I was totally mesmerized by both Wide Sargasso Sea and Foe, and I’ve read them many times since those initial encounters.
 The intertextuality of revisionist fiction has been endlessly fascinating to me.
 That is to say, I’ve been fascinated how the contemporary works can stand on their own as meaningful and beautiful pieces of literature without the reader’s awareness of their being revisions of classic novels (and I’m sure there have been many admirers of both tales who had no idea they were reading narratives that were inspired by earlier narratives); but I’ve also been fascinated how an awareness of the earlier texts affects a reader’s reception of the revisionist works.

-Finally, in 2012 I founded Twelve Winters Press, modeling it after Leonard and Virginia Woolf’s legendary Hogarth Press, with the twin missions of bringing out my own hard-to-place work as well as the excellent but difficult-to-pigeonhole work of others.
-Since 2015 I have co-directed the press along with my wife Melissa Morrissey.
-We expanded the press in 2015 to include the imprints Shining Hall and Maidenhead Hall.
+In 2012 I founded Twelve Winters Press, modeling it after Leonard and Virginia Woolf’s legendary Hogarth Press, with the twin missions of bringing out my own hard-to-place work as well as the excellent but difficult-to-pigeonhole work of others.
+In the years since I’ve expanded Twelve Winters entities with the online Twelve Winters Journal and Twelve Winters Miscellany; and the monthly podcast A Lesson before Writing (with Brady Harrison and Grant Tracey).